bad64/pwdmanager-qt/README.md

 *Please note: You will need the Qt framework to build this software.*
 Start off by cloning the repo.
 Navigate into the created folder through your console of choice, then;

-- To build on Windows: path\to\qmake.exe && mingw32-make && mingw32-make clean (or use Qt Creator.
-Your call)
 - To build on Linux: qmake && make && sudo make install && make clean
+- To build on Windows:
+	- Via command line: qmake.exe && mingw32-make && mingw32-make install && mingw32-make clean (this assumes both qmake, mingw32-make, and windeployqt are present in your path, which might not be the case)
+	- Via Qt Creator: Import the pwdmanager-qt.pro file, set the config to Release, then compile it.
+Once you're done, you will need to run windeployqt.
+Drag-drop the pwdmanager-qt.exe file onto the windeployqt executable to do so.
+Then copy the help and translation folders in src/ to the executable folder.
+(Seriously it might be easier/faster to do it via cmd)

 **PRECOMPILED BINARIES**